RSKriegs/justjoinit_ETL/README.md

+UPDATE 26.11.2023: Added a prototype of a justjoin.it web crawler.
+Requires Selenium.
+Has some unadressed issues that I would like to improve in a future.
+Also awaits potential developments.

+UPDATE 17.11.2023: it seems that justjoin.it has shut down its API, so this script won't work anymore :( the only option left is to write some web scraping code instead.

 UPDATE 14.11.2022: At this point I am treating the project as finished, despite its liabilities described below.
 I might come back to it if I find more time.
 I have added the 2nd version of dashboard with deduplicated data, and some dbt files from the environment I worked with.
 I will try to update data until the end of the year.

 ---------